Azure/communication-ui-library/packages/acs-chat-declarative/review/acs-chat-declarative.api.md

 // Warnings were encountered during analysis:
 //
+// src/ChatClientState.ts:22:3 - (ae-forgotten-export) The symbol "ReadReceipt" needs to be exported by the entry point index.d.ts
+// src/ChatClientState.ts:23:3 - (ae-forgotten-export) The symbol "TypingIndicator" needs to be exported by the entry point index.d.ts
 // src/types/ChatMessageWithStatus.ts:8:3 - (ae-forgotten-export) The symbol "MessageStatus" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)